mdesilva/AmazonFlexUnlimited/README.md

 SUPERCHARGED currently adds the following functionality to the script:

 ## ntfy.sh Notifications
-Through the free Android and iOS-app ntfy, the script now provides push notifications when a block has been accepted, as well as when a CAPTCHA is encountered.
+Through the free Android and iOS-app ntfy, the script now provides push notifications.

-Set "ntfyChannel" in config.json to your ntft.sh-channel, and your notifications will be delivered there.
+Set "ntfyChannel" in config.json to the ntfy.sh topic you have created in your app, and your notifications will be delivered there.

+## Choose which notifications to receive, and which messages to print
+It is possible to customize which notifications to receive and what messaages to have printed in the terminal.

+Modify the "notifications" entry in config.json for notifications, or "logging" for what to be printed.

+The different categorizations contain the following messages:
+- Notice: On block search started, block search stopped.
+- Info: For every attempt, tells you if it found a listing and how many seconds to sleep before attempting again.
+- Success: On block acceptance.
+- Error: On errors and captchas.

 ## Run infinitely
 Set "retryLimit" to 0 in config.json to make the script run infinitely.